-There are many definitions of the bull trap, but we will use the easiest one.
-Every trader, even a newbie, knows that the price turns down near resistance and moves up near support.
-Still, when the price manages to break any of the levels, it's a sign of the strong trend that is supposed to prevail on the market.
+There are many definitions of a bull trap.
+Here's the easiest one.
+Every trader, even a beginner, knows that the price turns down near resistance and moves up near support.
+When the price breaks any of the levels, it's a sign of a strong trend to prevail on the market.

-Imagine the price grows, breaking above the resistance.
-What is the first thing you have in mind as an investor?
-Of course, you will buy as the trend promises to be bullish.
+Imagine that the price rises to break above the resistance.
+What's the first thing you have in mind as an investor?
+Buying, since the trend looks like it's bullish.
 However, the price bounces and moves down.
-Congratulations, you are in a bull trap.
+Congratulations!
+You're in a bull trap.

-There is an opposite situation when the price rises after the breakout of the support line.
-In this case, you are in a bear trap.
+There's an opposite situation when the price rises after breaking past the support line.
+In this case, you're in a bear trap.

 Why Do Traps Occur?

-There are several reasons why the bull trap can happen:
+There are several reasons why a bull trap can happen:

 - Strong downtrend.
-If there is a strong downtrend and the price rises within it, the risks of the bull trap increase significantly.
+If there's a strong downtrend and the price rises within it, the risks of a bull trap increase significantly.

-So, the main reason for a bull trap in trading is the weakness of bulls that can’t push the price further up.
+So, the main reason for a bull trap in trading is bulls' weakness that can't push the price further up.

 Bull Trap in Trading: Real Examples

-Let's have a look at real examples of bull traps to have a clearer understanding.
+Let's take a look at real examples of bull traps.

-On the H4 chart of EUR/USD, we can see that the price broke above the previous resistance within a strong bullish trend.
-However, it couldn’t stick above it.
-We can notice several retests of the previous resistance that became a support for the price.
-After the price fell below the support, a new downtrend started forming.
+The H4 chart of EUR/USD shows that the price broke above the previous resistance within a strong bullish trend.
+However, it couldn't stick above it.
+We can see several retests of the previous resistance level that became a support for the price.
+After it fell below the support, a new downtrend started forming.

 Another example of a bull trap was found on the daily chart of the EUR/USD pair.
-The price was forming a double top pattern.
-The price moved above the second top and moved down.
-After, the solid bearish trend formed.
-Later in the article, we will tell you more about the double top pattern.
+The price formed a double top pattern and dropped, creating a solid bearish trend.
+We'll cover the double top pattern later in the article.

-As you have already understood, the bull trap is the pattern that can cause large losses.
-Thus, you should know how to prevent getting into a trap.
-Here are our tips:
+So, the bull trap is the pattern that can cause significant losses.
+Here are our tips to prevent getting into one.

-- Check the candles' size.
-Usually, the price forms a bigger-than-previous candlestick at the final trap step.
-Of course, there is no 100% guarantee that it's a trap as an enormous candle can be a signal of a bulls' force.
-Still, be careful and wait for a confirmation from patterns or indicators, both should provide signals of the trend reversal.
+- Check the candlesticks' size.
+Usually, the price forms a candlestick bigger than the previous one at the final trap step.
+There's no 100% guarantee that it's a trap since an enormous candlestick can be a signal of bulls' force.
+Still, be careful and wait for confirmation from patterns or indicators to provide signals of the trend reversal.

 - Notice resistance tests.
-If the price tests the resistance several times in the strong upward trend, it might be an indication of price reversal happening soon.
+If the price tests the resistance several times in a strong upward trend, it might indicate a price reversal happening soon.

 - Define sideways movement.
-If the price started moving horizontally within the uptrend, it's likely the uptrend will end soon.
-Thus, when the price breaks higher than the horizontal channel's upper line, stay away from the market to avoid a bull trap.
+If the price moves horizontally within an uptrend, the uptrend will end soon.
+When the price breaks higher than the horizontal channel's upper line, stay away from the market to avoid a bull trap.

 Bull Trap Chart Patterns

-In this part of the article, you will find additional options to determine the bull trap in trading on the chart, noting specific patterns.
+In this part of the article, you'll find additional options to determine the bull trap on the chart, noting specific patterns.

 Bearish Engulfing Pattern

-Such a pattern is formed after the formation of the bull trap.
-So, when you see that the price breaks above the resistance and the bearish engulfing pattern appears, it's a characteristic of a downtrend.
+It's formed after a bull trap.
+So, when you see that the price breaks above the resistance and the bearish engulfing pattern appears, it's a downtrend.
 The signal will be stronger if the bearish engulfing pattern follows the Doji candlestick that signals buyers' uncertainty.

 If the price rises above the resistance and falls, it's not a 100% signal of the bull trap.
 It can be just a short-term correction.
-In this case, you should wait until the price breaks below the previous resistance (which has become support for the price).
-If the breakout occurs, the trend is expected to turn bearish.
-If the price just tests the support (previous resistance) and keeps growing, it's not a classic bull trap in trading.
+In this case, wait until the price breaks below the previous resistance (which has become support for the price).
+If a breakout occurs, the trend is expected to turn bearish.
+If the price just tests the support (previous resistance) and keeps growing, it's not a classic bull trap.

 Double Top Pattern

-You should know that one of the easiest patterns is a double top pattern.
-It's formed before the bearish trend.
-The idea is simple: the price touches the resistance two times, forming two tops, then it starts declining.
+One of the easiest patterns, a double top pattern, is formed before a bearish trend.
+The price touches the resistance twice, forming two tops, then declines.

-In the bull trap case, the price should break above the resistance at the second top and then turn around.
-It doesn't matter whether it's a bull trap or a classic double top pattern - the price is supposed to decline.
+The price should break above the resistance at the second top and then turn around in the event of a bull trap.
+In both a bull trap and a classic double top pattern, the price is supposed to decline.